rduenasf/birding/docs/birds/oaktit.md

 scientific_name: "Baeolophus inornatus"
 order: "Passeriformes"
 family: "Paridae (Tits, Chickadees, and Titmice)"
 description: "Baeolophus inornatus is a species of bird in the Paridae (Tits, Chickadees, and Titmice) family.
 It has been observed 20 times.
+It has been photographed.
 It has been recorded."
 species_group: "Tits, Chickadees, and Titmice"
 species_code: "oaktit"

 sidebar_position: 341
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Paridae (Tits, Chickadees, and Titmice)
   - Tits, Chickadees, and Titmice
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---